artichaudhary0/interview/README.md

-# This is repo for interview questions
+# This is repo for interview questions 100 question of each

 # html css javascript node react express mongo
 Currently, two official plugins are available: